openstack/openstack-ansible/doc/source/install-guide/targethosts-network.rst

    -  Provides management of and communication among infrastructure and OpenStack services.

-   -  Manually created and attaches to a physical or logical interface, typically a ``bond0`` VLAN subinterface.
+   -  Manually creates and attaches to a physical or logical interface, typically a ``bond0`` VLAN subinterface.
 Also attaches to ``eth1`` in each container.
-As mentioned earlier, the container network interface is configurable in ``openstack_user_config.yml``.
+The container network interface is configurable in ``openstack_user_config.yml``.

 -  Storage ``br-storage``:

    -  This bridge is *optional*, but recommended.

-   -  Provides segregated access to block storage devices between Compute and Block Storage hosts.
+   -  Provides segregated access to Block Storage devices between Compute and Block Storage hosts.

-   -  Manually created and attaches to a physical or logical interface, typically a ``bond0`` VLAN subinterface.
+   -  Manually creates and attaches to a physical or logical interface, typically a ``bond0`` VLAN subinterface.
 Also attaches to ``eth2`` in each associated container.
-As mentioned earlier, the container network interface is configurable in ``openstack_user_config.yml``.
+The container network interface is configurable in ``openstack_user_config.yml``.

--  OpenStack Networking tunnel/overlay ``br-vxlan``:
+-  OpenStack Networking tunnel ``br-vxlan``:

    -  This bridge is **required**.

-   -  Provides infrastructure for VXLAN tunnel/overlay networks.
+   -  Provides infrastructure for VXLAN tunnel networks.

-   -  Manually created and attaches to a physical or logical interface, typically a ``bond1`` VLAN subinterface.
+   -  Manually creates and attaches to a physical or logical interface, typically a ``bond1`` VLAN subinterface.
 Also attaches to ``eth10`` in each associated container.
-As mentioned earlier, the container network interface is configurable in ``openstack_user_config.yml``.
+The container network interface is configurable in ``openstack_user_config.yml``.